-We invite you to enter the relaxed, peaceful and home-like setting of the JGH Hope & Cope Wellness Centre – Lou’s House.
+We invite you to enter the relaxed, peaceful and home-like setting of the Hope & Cope Cancer Wellness Centre.
 It is here that you will discover many diverse programs and activities that will help you live well with and beyond cancer.

-The Wellness Centre is a community effort.
-Affectionately referred to as Lou’s House, in tribute to the memory of Lou Adler, the Centre is managed by Hope & Cope staff with the assistance of cancer-experienced volunteers.
+The Wellness Centre is managed by Hope & Cope staff with the assistance of cancer-experienced volunteers.
 Course instructors and specialists graciously donate their time and expertise to help develop and teach a variety of classes and programs.

 Membership is open to anyone who is currently undergoing treatment or who is up to 2 years post-diagnosis.
 Give us just 1 hour of your time and we’ll get you started on your personal path to wellness!
 Click here for more information about membership criteria and to download and print the forms.

 Setting you on the path to wellness

 Exercise is one of the best things you can do to feel stronger, more energetic and more positive both during and after cancer treatment.
-Our unique ActivOnco program is designed to help you regain as much strength, balance and flexibility as possible and to cope with some of the side effects of treatment such as fatigue, nausea, swelling, pain and reduced physical function.
+Our unique Cancer Rehabilitation and Exercise Program is designed to help you regain as much strength, balance and flexibility as possible and to cope with some of the side effects of treatment such as fatigue, nausea, swelling, pain and reduced physical function.

-Our team of physiotherapist and exercise physiologists will provide you with a careful assessment and a personalized exercise plan that can be completed at home or in our fully equipped gym.
-The gym is supervised by volunteers, under the guidance of the ActivOnco team.
+Our physiotherapist and exercise physiologist will provide you with a careful assessment and a personalized exercise plan that can be completed at home or in our fully equipped gym.
+The gym is supervised by volunteers, under the guidance of the Cancer Exercise and Rehabilitation Program team.

 We also offer a wide range of activities in our bright and airy yoga studio.
 These include yoga, tai chi, qi gong, dance classes and more!

 Our team will be happy to recommend activities that are safe and right for you.
 Registration and a complete physical evaluation are mandatory.
-For more information, please contact our Exercise Program Coordinator at 514 340-3616, ext.
-212, email@example.com.
+For more information, please contact our Exercise Program Coordinator Anh Thy Le Quang at 514-340-3616, ext.
+212, or write to firstname.lastname@example.org.

 Eating well as part of a healthy lifestyle